 This article seeks to clarify things and give details on how the E Levy Tax is calculated in Ghana.
 This will help most people better understand how and why they are charged for some of the transactions they may be taxed on.

-About How To Calculate E Levy Tax in Ghana
+About Calculating the E Levy Tax

 The E Levy tax and it’s charges in Ghana for a while now, has been the subject of much discussion especially with regards to mobile money transactions and services.

 Peehaps, many say, it’s because it’s a system which has been newly implemented so we will eventually get acclimatized.
 Also, others say it’s because the standard of living and hardships are rising fast.
 This discussion keeps going on and on.

 Before we get to understand how to calculate the tax, it is recommended we know the kind of transactions which fall under the E levy and the ones which do not fall under it.